Fraser Coast Regional Council

 Drivers of population change

-The Fraser Coast Region is located in the Wide Bay Burnett are of Queensland.
+Fraser Coast Regional Council is located in the Wide Bay Burnett are of Queensland.
 The largest town, Hervey Bay, is located approximately 290 kms north of Brisbane.
-The other large town in the Region, Maryborough, is located 40 km away.
+The other large town in the Regional Council, Maryborough, is located 40 km away.
 There are several coastal communities, particularly along the northern coastline, and smaller coastal villages on the eastern coastline abutting the Great Sandy Strait.
 The Region is traversed by the Bruce Highway, the major road link along the Queensland coast.
 Fraser Island, a national park with UNESCO World Heritage status, lies off the coast and provides a focal point for tourism.

 European settlement in the region dates back to the mid nineteenth century with an agriculture based economy and a regional centre focused on Maryborough.
 From the late 1970s, the town of Hervey Bay began to grow rapidly, spurred by amenity led and retirement migration.
 This resulted in a major shift in the settlement pattern and in the late 1980s, Hervey Bay's population overtook that of Maryborough's.
 The local economy also shifted from its rural focus to one based more on services and tourism.

 Migration patternsFraser Coast's recent growth has been driven by net in-migration, led not just by retirees, but also families (both young and established).
 The major source of new residents is from other parts of south eastern Queensland and neighbouring councils such as Gympie Region and South Burnett.
 In contrast, in-migration from interstate is less significant.
-Like most regional areas of Australia, the Region loses young adults (18-24 years), who move to Brisbane and elsewhere for education and employment opportunities.
+Like most regional areas of Australia, Fraser Coast Regional Council loses young adults (18-24 years), who move to Brisbane and elsewhere for education and employment opportunities.

 Note: The migration flows depicted above are historical and do not represent future or forecast migration flows or subsequent council boundary changes.
 The arrows represent migration flows to the area as a whole and do not indicate an origin or destination for any specific localities within the area.
 Overseas flow shows overseas arrivals only, based on answers to the census question “where did the person usually live 5-years ago.